wp-plugins/yourls-link-creator/readme.txt

 == Changelog ==

+= 2.0.6 - 02/13/2015 =
+* added scheduled posts to available post status
+* added `yourls_post_status` filter to modify these (although not sure why you'd want to)
+* added function to create a link when a post is moved from 'scheduled' to 'publish' if one doesn't exist (requires setting update)
+* added API status check sidebox to the settings page

 = 2.0.5 - 02/10/2015 =
 * fixed API URL construction to account for installs in a subfolder